bryanwong0610/MinerV/README.md

 ## Intro
 A workflow to annotate and validate the variation pathogenicty of human Exome Sequencing data , Whole Genome Sequencing data, MT-DNA sequencing Data for clinical diagnosis.
 ## How to use?
- * Firstly to be ensure the Docker already installed on your equipments([Docker](https://www.docker.com) support Linux,Mac,Windows,system)
+ * Firstly to be ensure the Docker already installed on your equipments([Docker](https://www.docker.com) support Linux,Mac,Windows system)
  * Patient's disease feature and phenotype should be known, using thoese description word to select the most matching HPO id by [Phenomizer](https://compbio.charite.de/phenomizer/)
  * Prepare a yaml file confugration process requierments.
  * Ability to use the comman line to analysis the data